karthyick/Obsidian_Copilot/README.md

 - **ON** - AI sees your active note's content
 - **OFF** - AI responds without note context

+### Transform Prompts
+Transform your entire document into professional formats:
+1. Click the **Transform** card on the welcome screen
+2. Select a format (Pyramid, Business, Management, etc.)
+3. Click **Done** - the transform tag appears in the input area
+4. Optionally add custom instructions
+5. Press Send - the AI will restructure your document

+Transform prompts use specialized system prompts optimized for each format, ensuring high-quality output.

 ### Mermaid Diagrams
 Ask the AI to create diagrams:
 - "Create a flowchart showing the user registration process"